kaibeckers/2fa-cli/README.md

 ```

 # .2fa file
-This script will create a small 2FA file in your home.
-Your secrets are stored here, in an encrypted form.
+This script will create a small 2FA file in your home path.
+Your (encrypted) secrets are stored here.

 # Configuration
 I have not yet implemented a configuration file.
 But at the beginning of the 2fa file, there are a few keys you can change.